Construction industry - Ingressi

 Occupational safety must begin at the planning stage

-The developer must ensure at the various stages of a construction project that the building work and all its component stages are planned so that the work can be carried out safely and without jeopardising the health of the workers.
+On shared construction sites, it is the developer’s duty to ensure that each of the stages of the build is planned so that the work can be carried out safely and without jeopardising the health of the workers.

-The developer must draw up a safety document listing the hazards and risks involved in the construction project and information of relevance for occupational safety and health.
-The developer must also ensure that the safety document is kept up to date in the course of the project.
+The developer must draw up a safety document listing the hazards and risks involved in the construction project and providing information relevant to occupational safety and health.
+The developer must also ensure that the safety document is kept up to date as the project progresses.
+Furthermore, the developer must draw up written safety rules and procedures that take into account the nature of the site and explain, among other things, how safety is to be monitored and photo IDs worn on site.
+Developers’ obligations are set out in sections 5 to 9 of the Government Decree on the Safety of Construction Work (205/2009).

 Before building work begins in a construction project, the principal contractor must draw up plans in writing concerning occupational safety and the use of the building site.
 These plans must then be used to organise the various stages of the building work so as to make them as safe as possible.
 It must also be ensured that the work causes no hazards for those working on the building site or anyone else affected by the building work.